Mountain Dappled White (Euchloe simplonia)

 next page return to list

 A butterfly of high altitudes, the normal minimum being 1500m (exceptionally as low as 1000m according to Lafranchis) but usually some way higher than 1500m.
-This makes ID a lot simpler as the other two Euchloe species that occur in France, (Western) Dappled White (E. crameri) and Portuguese Dappled White (E. tagis) are nearly always found below this level.
+This makes identification a lot simpler as the other two Euchloe species that occur in France, the (Western) Dappled White (E. crameri) and the Portuguese Dappled White (E. tagis) are nearly always found below this level.

 The simplonia upf discoidal spot reaches the costa and is fused along it, and the upf apical marks are more diffuse, especially the female.
 There are also some subtleties of the markings on the unh.
-It is univoltine (single-brooded) and for a mountain butterfly it has a relatively early flight period of April to July, according to altitude.
+It is univoltine (single-brooded) and for a mountain butterfly it has a relatively early flight period in the Alpes of June to July, according to altitude.

 ref sex